TheRealSageKing/The-Journey-Node-JS-Edition/README.md

 ## Introduction

-I'm [Your Name], a passionate developer on a quest to become proficient in full-stack development using the MERN stack.
+I'm Hillary, a passionate developer on a quest to become proficient in full-stack development using the MERN stack.
 This repository serves as a portfolio showcasing my projects and progress.
 I'm actively seeking opportunities to collaborate and contribute to exciting projects.

 ## Technologies Used